roktimgogoi/Hybrid-Drowsineess-detection-using-python-and-Arduino/README.md

 This Arduino code reads values from a GSR (Galvanic Skin Response) sensor connected to pin A0 and calculates both the averaged sensor reading and an estimated human skin resistance, then prints these values over serial output.

+# Drowsiness Detection using GSR sensor connected in arduino Uno +Buzzer
+## 4 th stage: using Drowiness_Detection_Final_Arduino.ino file
+This reads the GSR average and listens for a command from Python:

+'1' → buzzer ON

+'0' → buzzer OFF

+# Drowsiness Detection using OpenCV & Dlib final Code
+## 5 th stage: livefinal.py file